By Marcus Degerman, Claus Höfele and Boris König

 For example, Everyday jobs such as…

 By picking a random selection of sticks, the intention is to get you moving for a short or a long period of time.
 With the timer, you will decide how long you want to work at that particular job.
 As you complete each job on your stick you will begin to gain confidence in obtaining your goals, no matter how big or small.

 The sticks will keep you focused and in control.
 Many of you will want to make this a habit.
 Create a Tiny Habit recipe (Anchor Behavior Celebration) to ensure that you get things done.

 This is your time to play.
-If you don’t want to do the job listed on the stick, put it back and pick another one!
-Please make sure you plan for some down time after you have completed your job.
-Either write something fun on the other side of the stick or take a break between sticks.
+So, if you don’t want to do the job listed on the stick, put it back and pick another one!
+Please make sure you plan for some downtime after you have completed your job.
+Therefore, you can either write something fun on the other side of the stick or take a break between sticks.
 The sticks take the guesswork out of you taking action!
-Using these sticks will help with feeling stuck, indecisive and overwhelmed.
+Using these sticks will help with feeling stuck, indecisive, and overwhelmed.